 The school website has been recently updated and web based resources purchased to support communication and promote links with deployed parents.
 These applications will provide: opportunities for deployed Armed Forces parents to maintain sight on school activities, a safe environment for blogging and allow children to make their work accessible to their parents by exhibiting their work online.

 A number of iPads have been purchased to allow the children easy and continued access to the wide array of communication opportunities such as e-blueys, email, Skype and online blogging sites.
 This should allow for regular communication with an absent parent, improving the well being of both child and parent alike.

 Additional Support Time

 Additional hours have been funded to ensure targeted intervention is given to those children who require the extra focus of one-to-one support and or small group activities.
-Time is also given to those children identified as ‘Gifted and Talented’ allowing a child to further develop and be encouraged to achieve their best possible results.
+Time is also given to those children identified as 'more able' allowing a child to further develop and be encouraged to achieve their best possible results.

 Literacy enrichment programmes have also been established, helping to expand aspects of drama, story telling and film making all of which improve speaking and listening skills.
 This enrichment time will in turn advance individual skill sets whilst working within a team based activity.

 Individual Mentoring Programme